AntoineVendeville/antoinevendeville.github.io/_pages/committees.md

 ## FRIENDS
-I am an organiser of the [FRIENDS](https://signet-friends.github.io/) satellite for the coming CCS24, that will be held in September in Exeter, UK.
-Submit your abstract [now](https://signet-friends.github.io/submit/)!
+I helped organise the [FRIENDS](https://signet-friends.github.io/) satellite in CCS24, that was held in September 2024 in Exeter, UK.

 <center>
 <img src="../images/friends.png" width="40%"/>